Columbia and Snake River Cruises

 Home to the U.S. Fish and Wildlife Service's first national monument, Richland is a city dedicated to preserving its unique history, culture and landscape.
 At the Hanford Reach National Monument you will witness a diverse landscape of sweeping vistas and towering bluffs, blended with an abundance of wildlife.
 Although being dismantled, remnants of WWII and the Cold War such as plutonium reactors can still be seen dotted along the river.

 Nestled at the union of the Snake and Clearwater Rivers in southeast Washington, Clarkston is the gateway to North America's deepest gorge, Hells Canyon.
 The picturesque vistas, year-round mild climates, and a deep history make this scenic inland port a more-than-desirable stop!
 Spend the day following the footsteps of the historic Lewis and Clark journey – where the city received its name.
 This incredible city is filled with artifacts and stories that depict the journeys of famous explorers.
 Clarkston has the ideal climate for visitors to enjoy countless activities including fishing, scenic walks along the trails, shopping, and exploring.

 Day 10 - Disembark in Clarkston, Washington

 Disembark the American Empress and make your way home from your authentic Pacific Northwest Experience for your post-cruise hotel stay in Spokane.

 Morning at leisure and later you will transferred to Spokane Airport for your return flight to UK.

 Guide Prices are per person based on 2 persons sharing a cabin include:

-Outside Stateroom with veranda (Category E) Vista View Deck Deck
+Veranda Stateroom (Category E) Vista View Deck Deck

 From £3795 per person